Learn / Guides / CRO glossary

 Heatmaps show you a visual representation of where visitors click, scroll, and hover their mouse pointers in aggregate.
 They also show where visitors tap their screens on mobile devices.

-A heatmap will show you where most people give up when filling out a low converting form:
+A heatmap will show you where most people give up when filling out a low-converting form:

-Once you’ve got a sense of how visitors as a whole interact with your forms, you can dive into session recordings and see how individual visitors behave around them.
+When you’ve got a sense of how visitors as a whole interact with your forms, you can dive into session recordings and see how individual visitors behave around them.

 Playing a session recording of a form being filled in and submitted is like looking over the shoulder of a user as they attempt to complete the task.
 You will not see their private information, but you will be able to observe where they stumble or get hung up while they try to fill out your form.